-B. Opioid Settlement Recommendations 2024
+B. Opioid Settlement Recommendations

 - 1. Provide sustainable resources (essential services) including housing, peer support, care coordination, and flex funds which mirrors the federal COSSUP program. - 2.
 Housing should be focused on stable placement as well as affordability and should include transitional, recovery, supportive living and permanent opportunities for individuals with substance use and mental disorders, returning individuals with justice placements, seniors who are under strict financial pressures and living on fixed incomes and youth aging out of foster care. - 3.
-Coordination with the Department of Housing and Economic Development, municipalities and other housing funding sources to support expanding housing opportunities for individuals with substance use and behavioral disorders. - 4.
+Establish a Housing Trust and/or Revolving Loan Fund to support expanding housing opportunities for individuals with substance use and mental disorders in coordination with the Department of Housing and Economic Development, municipalities and other housing funding sources to support expanding housing opportunities for individuals with substance use and behavioral disorders. - 4.
 Establish a non-conflicted neutral care coordination entity serving as a single point of contact providing assessment, level of care determination, referral, prior authorization and payment of certain care, and, care monitoring across clinical and non-clinical recovery support and social services. - 5.
 Expand Syringe Services Program capacity and opportunities. - 6.
 Expand comprehensive recovery and treatment services, including MAT, for populations with substance use and co-occurring disorders demonstrating high need and prioritizing pregnant and parenting women. - 7.
 Promote recovery-ready work environments and expand transportation and employment opportunities for individuals with SUD and co-occurring MH conditions. - 8.
 Create public awareness campaigns that promote recovery-ready communities focused on improving mental as well as overall health and wellness in order to build resilience in individuals and communities. - 9.
 Create and/or support community-based education or support services for families, youth, and adolescents at risk for SUD and any co-occurring MH conditions which builds resilience, recognizes adverse child experiences and is trauma-informed. - 10.
 Expand County's MH/SUD research capacity and enhance its monitoring, surveillance, data collection, and evaluation capabilities in conformance with SAMHSA quality assurance guidelines and other evidence-based methodologies. - 11.
 Create and/or support community based education to increase awareness and ability to recognize warning signs of different stages for both behavioral and substance use issues.